On-camera ORTF stereo microphone – the “aurochs*

 Choose the best but keep it simple.

-The ORTF-microphone nicknamed “aurochs” hosts the latest cardioid capsules by Primo Microphones, Japan.
-Their new generation of capsules provide better RF-shielding than before.
-They are electret capsules, therefore you will need plugin power (PIP) to make the mic work.
-Almost all DSLR mic inputs do provide plugin power.
+The ORTF-microphone nicknamed “Aurochs” hosts the latest cardioid capsules by Primo Microphones, Japan.
+These are electret capsules, therefore plugin power (PIP) is needed to make the mic work.
+Almost all video cameras do provide plugin power.
 Please check the manual and specifications of your camera.
 The two capsules are matched for equal sensitivity with a maximum difference of 0.3 dB (mostly less).
 The mic is passive, no extra batteries are required.
 There are no fancy electronics, just some resistors and a high quality TRS socket.

 All parts are carefully chosen or designed to be reliable, durable and repairable.
-If a capsule or socket should fail they can be replaced easily.
+If a capsule or socket should fail, they can be replaced easily.
 For protection of the capsules the foam pop filters should stay attached anytime.
+Microphones in general do not like moisture and this one is no exception.

 How does it sound?